We are filling in for Sean on the Sean Hannity Radio Show.

 We were told that democracy was on the ballot.

-And if we vote for Joe, if we vote for Donald Trump, then you know that's the actual threat.
+And if we vote for Joe, if we vote for Donald Trump, then, you know, that's the actual threat.

 Joe Biden is the one that was going to save democracy.

-And so he went away, and then here comes Kamala Harris.
+And then here comes Kamala Harris.

 And then somehow the person who received no primary votes was the one that was going to defend democracy.

-Uh and so unfortunately, right, or actually fortunately, Donald Trump did win.
+And so unfortunately, right, or actually fortunately, Donald Trump did win.

 And as a result, we actually, this is what democracy in action really looks like.